A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Results

 Fig.~\ref{fig:TSNR} visualizes two cases of tSNR heat maps calculated over $50$ pairs for motion correction across all models.
-The heat maps demonstrate that UniMo displays higher tSNR values than other methods, indicating that UniMo accurately corrected motions and produced aligned images with higher accuracy than the alternative methods.
+The heat maps demonstrate that UniMo displays higher tSNR values than other methods, indicating that UniMo accurately corrected motions and produced image time series with higher alignment accuracy than the alternative methods.

 The left side of Fig.~\ref{fig:stat} presents a comparative analysis of motion correction errors in translation and rotation across all methods.
-Our approach produced the lowest errors ($\sim$ $2.4$ mm of movement, and $\sim1.8^{\circ}$ of rotations for the fetal brain) with lowest variance between adjacent 3D volumes, compared to other methods.
-It highlights the superior performance of our proposed technique in correcting fetal motions, consistently surpassing the state-of-the-art methods in accuracy.
+Our approach produced the lowest errors ($\sim$ $2.4$ mm of movement, and $\sim1.8^{\circ}$ of rotations for the fetal brain) with lowest variance between adjacent 3D volumes compared to other methods.
+It highlights the superior performance of UniMo in correcting fetal motions, consistently surpassing the state-of-the-art methods in accuracy.

 The right side of Fig.~\ref{fig:stat} illustrates a comparison of motion tracking errors in translation and rotation across various methods.
 Our method achieves the lowest error rates for $70$ image sequences, with approximately $4.8$ mm for translational movements and $2.3$ degrees for rotational adjustments in fetal brain scans.
-Our method exhibits minimal variability between consecutive 3D volumes, reflecting superior motion tracking accuracy.
-Note that static models produce higher errors because they are not able to capture the long-term dependence of image sequences.
-The results highlight notable improvements in both translational and rotational error metrics even in extensive image sequences, showcasing how UniMo learns the spatio-temporal motion patterns along the fetal brain movement in sequential data.
+UniMo exhibits lower alignment error between consecutive 3D volumes compared to the alternative methods, reflecting its superior motion tracking accuracy.
+Note that in this scenario on motion tracking on a 3D image time series, static models produced higher errors because they were not able to capture the long-term image sequence dependencies.

-Figure~\ref{fig:tracking} visualizes the results of motion tracking for two representative cases for all methods.
-Our model outperforms other baselines by producing the best alignment results with negligible errors.
-This demonstrates the effectiveness of our model in correcting rigid motions and geometric distortions.

 The right side of Fig.~\ref{fig:dice} quantitatively shows the accuracy of motion tracking comparison over varying degrees of motions and different lengths of data sequences.
 Our model exhibits superiority in handling real motions ranging from small to large, and it maintains comparable motion tracking accuracy when dealing with extended data sequences.
 This indicates the high stability and robustness of our model, as it demonstrates a high level of accuracy in correcting severe fetal brain movements.
 We also report the average time consumption for adjacent pairs and the entire sequence.
 The total computation time of our model for motion tracking is 10 seconds for a 4D sequence that takes $\sim60s$ to acquire.
 This paves the way for an efficient real-time tracking of the fetal head motion for prospective correction.